 Lightweight magnetic tiles make it easier to create fabulous creations.
 Both Magna-Tiles and PicassoTiles are light, weighing under 7 pounds each for the entire set of 100 pieces.

 Having uniquely designed blocks mean that your child’s inventions can be even more creative.
 Magna-Tiles and PicassoTiles all come with different shape options to make the models more challenging to build, and also more appealing.

 The magnets in PicassoTiles and Magna-Tiles are identical in appearance, shape, and size.
 What’s surprising is that the PicassoTiles have much better magnets than the Magna-Tiles’.
 However, this doesn’t explain the price difference as the PicassoTiles are the cheaper option out of the two.

-People often get confused and think that they are both the same.
-They consider them precisely the same in size and design.
+Yes, Picasso Tiles are compatible with Magnat Tiles and vice versa.
+People often get confused and think that they are both the same: in size and design.
 But they are not the same at all.
-Each brand has unique dimensions for their tiles.
+Each brand has unique dimensions for its tiles.
 That, however, doesn’t stop your children from creating inventions using a combination of Magna-Tiles and PicassoTiles.
-They still connect seamlessly to each other.

 Which One to Choose?